Vivid Sydney

 Services start from early morning running until late at night with additional services on busy nights during Vivid Sydney.

-Getting to Vivid Sydney light precincts:
+Getting to the Vivid Sydney light walk:

 - For access to Circular Quay and The Rocks alight at Martin Place, take the 'Hunter Street' exit for access to Circular Quay.
 Alternatively you can walk from Barangaroo Station via Argyle St to The Rocks.